 The use of fixed-length local token identifiers allows for fast and efficient decoding of tokenized documents.

-The descriptions in the new patent application and the old one are substantially similar, so I’m not going to go into a lot of detail regarding what this new patent application covers.
-I did really only cover the multiple stages of query processing in my post on the older patent application.
+The descriptions in the document processing system patent application and the old one are substantially similar, so I’m not going to go into a lot of detail regarding what this new patent application covers.
+I did only cover the multiple stages of query processing in my post on the older patent application.

 Applied Semantics and Multi-Tiered Mapping